robedamo/food_market_access/README.md

 For the analysis on the relation between rurality and market access we use a 30-arcsec raster from the [Urban-Rural Catchment Areas (URCA)](https://figshare.com/articles/dataset/Urban-rural_continuum/12579572) Project, with a 30-level classificaiton.

 ## 5. Usage

+1. Be sure to have the OSM market data for the country of study downoaded in `shared_data/africa_markets/markets/[COUNTRY ISO 3 CODE]_markets_shops.geojson`.

+2. Download the corresponding WFP price and market functionality index data in the `shared_data` folder e.g. `shared_data/markets_MFI_africa.csv` and `/shared_data/markets_price_africa.csv`.
+Update the path in the script if needed.
+If the country you are processing is in Africa, you can ignore this step.

-First download the Walking-only and Motorized Friction Surfaces from the [Malaria Atlas Project](https://malariaatlas.org/project-resources/accessibility-to-healthcare/) or this Dropbox [link](https://www.dropbox.com/scl/fo/pw2v7d9r83defz5i9vqix/AGclONfbO4FDRqDX_4wvSI8?rlkey=yaduklz0gwa143nu3eguxa3o9&st=w21lt95y&dl=0)
+3. download the Motorized and Walking-only Friction Surfaces from the [Malaria Atlas Project](https://malariaatlas.org/project-resources/accessibility-to-healthcare/) or this Dropbox [link](https://www.dropbox.com/scl/fo/pw2v7d9r83defz5i9vqix/AGclONfbO4FDRqDX_4wvSI8?rlkey=yaduklz0gwa143nu3eguxa3o9&st=w21lt95y&dl=0) and save them to `shared_data/friction_surfaces`.

-To call `compute_accessibilities.py`, you need to input three variables:
+4. To call `compute_accessibilities.py`, you need to input three variables:
 - **country_code**: A string with the iso3 code of the country (e.g. `'eth'` for Ethiopia)
 - **threshold**: The travel time threshold (in minutes) for the cumulative accessibility in `str` format (e.g. `'30'`for 30 minutes)
 - **tmode**: transportation mode.
 Use `'moto'`for motorized or `'walk'`for walking-only.

 e.g. `python compute_accessibilities.py 'eth' '30' 'moto'`

-Note that to run the code, four data files are needed:
-1. The market locations in `shared_data/africa_markets/markets/{iso3}_markets_shops.geojson` from OSM.
-2. The Market locations from WFP.
-For Africa `shared_data/markets_MFI_africa.csv` and `/shared_data/markets_price_africa.csv`.
-3. The borders of the country in `shared_data/africa_markets/borders/{iso3}.geojson`
-4. The Friction Surfaces (FS).
-In this case the global FS are in `shared_data/friction_surfaces`

 The data in this repository allows computing the metrics for all African countries.
 If you need to use the code for non-African countries download the required data (market locations from OSM and WFP and country borders).
 Make sure to put the new data in the right directories.